 CPSC 535P Digital Humans

 This course covers recent advances in building digital representations of humans for a variety of applications, such as product design, character animation, and medicine.
-The focus is on building realistic models of real humans based on measurements, and on numerical simulation of human body models and clothing using finite element methods.
+The focus is on building realistic computational models of real humans interacting with real objects, like clothing.
+This is year we will specifically focus on differentiable computational models to support machine learning and accurate real-time predictions.
+We will use state-of-the-art software frameworks (e.g., NVIDIA warp) for high performance computing for some assignments.
+Basic knowledge of Python is required.

 Topics are organized into 6 modules, building up levels of realism in digital human models.
 The focus is on computational models, but we will also learn basic biomechanics of real human bodies.